 Danny & Zoe’s Blind Dog – this bar got so popular that it has now switched venues to somewhere bigger.
 Aside from great drinks, the main USP of this place is that the two owners (Danny & Zoe) are also talented musicians and perform live every night (and are actually quite good!).
 They take requests, so get thinking!
 (Papadiamanti | Evaggelistrias corner, Skiathos).

-Café Bourtzi – not so much a party venue, but this place is based on the little island that juts out to sea and has astounding views back to the old town, out to sea, and across to the marina – so well worth stopping by for a quick drink (Old port, Skiathos).
+Café Bourtzi – not so much a party venue, but this place is based on the little island that juts out to sea and has fantastic views back to the old town, out to sea, and across to the marina – so well worth stopping by for a quick drink (Old port, Skiathos).

 Places to Stay

 From May to September, you’ll only normally be able to charter yachts and catamarans from Saturday to Saturday.
-If you’re flights land on a Friday or Sunday, you’ll be looking for a place to stay on dry land before you start or after you finish your holiday.
+If your flights land on a Friday or Sunday, you’ll be looking for a place to stay on dry land before you start or after you finish your holiday.
 When we’re in town, we like:

 Babis Hotel ** – c. £35 for a double room – A hotel run by a brilliantly friendly family, who will pick you up from the airport free of charge and put you up in their basic but clean hotel for possibly the cheapest price in town.
 Better yet, there’s a rooftop terrace with amazing views of the old town and looking out to sea.

-Skiathos Somnia - c. £50 for a double room – the hotel closest to the marina, from this hotel you should almost certainly be able to smell the sea air.
-There’s views over the marina and you’re near the beach and sea-front bars and restaurants, but they also have a swimming pool and pool-bar to loiter around in the sunshine, and kitchenette’s in all rooms.
+Skiathos Somnia - c. £50 for a double room – The hotel closest to the marina, from this hotel you should almost certainly be able to smell the sea air.
+There’s views over the marina and you’re near the beach and sea-front bars and restaurants, but they also have a swimming pool and pool-bar to loiter around in the sunshine, and kitchenettes in all rooms.